contao/docs/docs/manual/installation/install-contao.en.md

 PHP programming language and installs dependencies.

 {{% notice note %}}
-You can either install composer [locally](https://getcomposer.org/doc/00-intro.md#locally) or [globally](https://getcomposer.org/doc/00-intro.md#globally).
+You can either install Composer [locally](https://getcomposer.org/doc/00-intro.md#locally) or [globally](https://getcomposer.org/doc/00-intro.md#globally).

  If you install locally, you will have a `composer.phar` file in your working directory (i.e. where your project's